0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/smart-contracts.md

 !!! warning
     When working on your own smart contracts, make sure to update this script.

-## Local test chain explorer
+## Local test chain explorer with Ethernal

 Optionally, you can enable a local blockchain explorer, which auto-indexes all transactions, and provides a feature-loaded dashboard with an overview of the chain.

+### Prerequisite steps

-To use it, run the [`dev`](commands.md#dev) command with `-e`.
+To run the explorer, you first have to:

-!!! info "Setting up an explorer"
 - Sign up on [Ethernal](https://app.tryethernal.com/), and create a workspace.
 - Then, add your login email, password, and workspace details in the `.env` file in the `smart-contracts` directly.

-The above config can also be mentioned with [`dev`](commands.md#dev) command params `--ethernal-login-email`, `--ethernal-login-password` and `--ethernal-workspace`, which override the preset environment variables.
+Check and set the configs with [`dev`](commands.md#dev) command params `--ethernal-login-email`, `--ethernal-login-password` and `--ethernal-workspace`, which override the preset environment variables.

+### Run the local block explorer

+To use it, run the [`dev`](commands.md#dev) command with `-e`.

+Access the chain explorer at the [Ethernal](https://app.tryethernal.com/) URL.

 ## Deploying to production